-Crazy weather is sweeping across the country -- just in time to potentially wreak havoc on Christmas travel.
+A storm is set to dump rain and snow across most of the eastern U.S. -- just in time to potentially wreak havoc on Thanksgiving travel.
 Follow these tips from CNN for (hopefully) calm travels this holiday.

 Figure out a plan B. Don't wait to get into the airport or the last rest stop before developing your holiday backup plan.
 Do it now, while you're still in the safety of your own home.